antoniocaporrini/kilo-plus/README.md

 ## 📚 Inspiration & References

-Inspired by the original [kilo editor](https://viewsourcecode.org/snaptoken/kilo/) by antirez.
+Inspired by the original [kilo editor](https://github.com/antirez/kilo) by antirez.
 This implementation was created as an educational exercise to explore Unix internals, system programming in C, and terminal behavior.

 ---

 ## 📜 License

 Distributed under the MIT License.
-See [`LICENSE`](LICENSE) for details.
+See [`LICENSE.md`](LICENSE) for details.